pipeforce/pipeforce.github.io/docs/guides/60_schema-and-objects.md

     "type": "string"
   }
 ```
-Meant for small amount of text.
+This is meant for small amount of text.
-By default, renders to a single-line input field in the associated form.
+By default, it renders to a single-line input field in the associated form.

 ![](../img/my-text.png)